Skip to content

 Example (updateById):

-// Assume updating the email of user with ID 1
+// Assume you want to update the email for the user with ID 1

 User updateUser = new User();